 Not every student becomes intrinsically motivated in every class; having participation in section count in their course grade creates an extrinsic incentive to show engagement.

 Limit the Contributions of Students who Dominate

 Make sure to wait after you ask a question to give all students an opportunity to think about your question.
 Don’t just call on the first hand that goes up.
 Provide six to ten seconds of “wait time” before calling on someone.
 Though this may seem long and drawn out to you, keep in mind that students and teachers have different timing needs, and most students need time to think before they can respond.

 You can also have students write down a response to your question before you ask for oral contributions.
 This gives everyone time to think.
 You can then choose a couple of people to respond who don’t speak up much.

 Consider calling on students who don’t raise their hand.
 Let students know at the beginning of the semester that you will be doing this.
-Some students may have something they want to contribute but are waiting for a good opening or an invitation.
+Some students may want to contribute, but might be more inclined to wait for a good opening or invitation.

 Working in small groups is also a good way to distribute turns at talk, but you may need to take steps to prevent one or two students from dominating the group discussion.
 One way to do this (as discussed above) is to assign roles to students in the groups, e.g., recorder, summarizer, time keeper, etc. Assign a dominant student a specific role that limits participation, such as summarizer.

 If the problem continues, you should speak to the student outside of class.
 Be certain to let the student know how much you value his or her participation.
 If the student’s comments are good, let the student know, but point out that not all students are getting the opportunity to participate.
 Normally you will see a remarkable difference in the very next section meeting if you do this.
 If not, speak to the student again.